QihanQG/ECS-179-Final-Project/ProjectDocument.md

 ## Gameplay Explanation ##

 The players can move around the map using `WSDA` keys and `all mouse click` buttons.
-To start the game player can either choose new game to enter.
-Once entered, the player will set up tower defenses and click the "Ready" button on the screen when they want the round to begin.
+To start the game player can either choose a new game to enter.
+Once entered, the player will set up tower defenses by selecting the turrets located in the top right corner of the screen.
+To start click the "Ready" button on the middle of the screen when they want the round to begin.
+You survive the round when all enemies are eliminated and the tower's health is in good standing.

 Movement: Move by using the keys `WSDA`.
 Press `W` to go forward; `S` to move backwards; `D` to go right; `A` to go left: `scroll-wheel up` to zoom in; `scrool-wheel down ` to zoom out.